henry-the-vietnamese/credit_card_validation/README.md

-# What the project does ?
+# This project aims to ...
 Use Hans Peter Luhn's algorithm to validate a credit card number in Python.

 # Introduction